-In the week before the beginning of the courses, the Faculty of Engineering will offer several activities and meetings for new Master students, such as help with the administrative tasks (health insurance, residence registration, bank account), information about the study program and the organization of your studies, walkabouts of the campus.
+In the week before the beginning of the courses, the Faculty of Engineering will offer several activities and meetings for new Master students, such as help with the administrative tasks (health insurance, residence registration, bank account), information about the study program and the organization of your studies.
 It is strongly recommended to participate in these activities.